1. Who do you work with?

 You know those people who enjoy going 100mph?
 The kind who have 20 plates spinning pretty much all the time?
 Yeah, that’s not me.
 I thrive when I’m operating just under capacity, and I’m relentless about making sure I don’t overbook myself (no one benefits when I do).

-If I don’t have the bandwidth for your project, you’ll know upfront, and I’ll do my best to connect you with someone who has more space.
+If I don’t have the bandwidth for your project, you’ll know upfront, and I’ll do my best to connect you with a writer who has more space.

 My pricing is either retainer or deliverable-based: